decred/dcrdocs/docs/getting-started/user-guides/using-paymetheus.md

 ## **Transaction History** ##
-This tab shows a list of all transactions that occured.
+This tab shows a list of all transactions that have occurred.
 The transaction hash can be used with the [block explorer](/getting-started/using-the-block-explorer.md) to see more information about the transaction.

 ![Transaction History](/img/Paymetheus-transactions.png)